 A self-taught woodworker (he never set foot in a shop class) Steve learned the ropes as a trim carpenter specializing in Frank Lloyd Wright design.
-That worked into a gigs in cabinet shops and as a furniture maker’s apprentice before breaking out on his own.
+That worked into gigs in cabinet shops and as a furniture maker’s apprentice before breaking out on his own.
 His shop, Natural Elements Woodworking specializes in custom furniture and cabinetry, and Steve is a prolific builder of sculptural rockers inspired by the late Sam Maloof.

 Don’t let his baby face fool you: John Olson cut his teeth in woodworking 25 years ago when he started hanging around his grandfather’s shop after school to begin what would become an informal but intense 11-year apprenticeship.
 After college he worked for nine years in the 1875-era blacksmith and cabinetmaker shops at Living History Farms in Urbandale, Iowa, before joining the WOOD magazine staff as Design Editor.
 His educational background has taught him the value of using both hand and power tools in his work.
 And John has a passion for tool making and forestry; in his free time he can often be found making planes, laminated chisels, and back saws, or milling his own lumber for woodworking projects.

-A woodworker for more than 25 years, Craig has been writing and producing woodworking content for print, online, and video since 1999.
+A woodworker for more than 30 years, Craig has been writing and producing woodworking content for print, online, and video since 1999.
 As Deputy Editor, he writes and edits how-to articles while overseeing the production of WOOD videos and WOOD magazine.
 His teaching experience includes presenting numerous live how-to seminars, and developing and producing a nationally aired woodworking show on public television.

 George Vondriska was in the sixth grade when he had his first shop class.
 He decided he wanted to be a shop teacher, so George went on to take every shop class he could, earn his teaching degree in Industrial Education, and teach junior and senior high school.
-George has found his niche in teaching adults, which he has done for nearly 30 years.
+George has found his niche in teaching adults, which he has done for more than 30 years.
 In addition to classes at Vondriska Woodworks, George teaches at woodworking shows and guilds across the country, and you may also recognize his name and face from more than 60 full-length woodworking videos he has hosted for the Woodworkers Guild of America website.
 George has had numerous magazine articles published, from projects to techniques and tool reviews.